leadond/onboarding-saas/SUPABASE_DATABASE_SETUP.md

 4. ✅ Configure integrations (Stripe, etc.)
 5. ✅ Set up custom domain

-Your OnboardKit database is now fully configured and ready for production use!
+Your Onboard Hero database is now fully configured and ready for production use!